MattCharles10/Campus_Lost_and_found/README.md

 ![Chat](screenshots/chat.png)

+## 🚀 Future Enhancements
+- **Campus Map Integration:** Visual representation of lost and found hotspots across the campus.
+- **Multi-Platform App:** Extend the platform to mobile and other devices for wider accessibility.
+- **Push Notifications:** Instant alerts when a lost or found item matches a user’s report.
+- **AI-Based Matching:** Use image recognition and intelligent algorithms for faster and more accurate matches.
+- **Enhanced Security & Privacy:** Advanced authentication and reporting features for safer user experience.

 ## ✅ Conclusion
 The **Campus Lost and Found Tracker** provides a reliable, secure, and location-aware solution for managing lost and found items within a campus.
 By combining an intuitive user interface, intelligent matching, hotspot analysis, and secure communication, the platform enhances recovery efficiency and strengthens collaboration among campus users.